Holdout predictive checks for Bayesian model criticism: Introduction

 \section{Introduction}

-Bayesian modeling has become an important tool for the modern applied statistician.
-In Bayesian modeling, we cast our knowledge and assumptions into a probabilistic model of hidden and observed variables.
-Then we condition on a dataset and perform inference of the hidden variables by calculating the posterior distribution.
-The posterior is key both for making predictions about the future and for using the model to understand more qualitative properties of the data.

-Calculating the posterior has traditionally been the bottleneck to practical Bayesian analysis.
-However, Bayesian methods have been made more practical thanks to new methods for approximate posterior inference~\citep{Beaumont:2002,Hoffman:2013,Hoffman:2014,Ranganath:2014,Angelino:2016,Blei:2017,Srivastava:2018} and corresponding software for easily devising and using Bayesian models~\citep{stan-software:2015, mansinghka2014venture, wood2014new,webppl:2016, tran2016edward}.
-With these innovations, Bayesian statisticians can draw from an extensive catalog of models to develop tailored data analyses for specific applied problems.

-This freedom---to be able to develop and compose many models---has turned the practice of model building into a cycle~\citep{Blei:2014,Gelman:1995}.
-We iteratively construct more complex models from simpler ones, using our assessments of earlier ``drafts'' to guide the structure of subsequent revisions.
-Currently, this process is largely driven by creativity, intuition, and experience.
-But it brings into sharp focus the problem of \textit{model diagnostics}.
+Thanks to good algorithms for approximate Bayesian inference and good software for general Bayesian modeling, statisticians can now explore and develop a large variety of Bayesian models for a given problem.
+This new ease with which we can model data has turned the practice of Bayesian modeling into an iterative cycle~\citep{Blei:2014,Gelman:1995,gelman2020bayesian}.
+More complex models are constructed from simpler ones, and we can evaluate earlier model ``drafts'' to guide the structure of subsequent revisions.
+But this iterative process for model-building brings into sharp focus the problem of \textit{model criticism}.
 How do we navigate the space of models we can use for a problem?
 How do we decide when a model needs to change?
-In what ways should we change it?
-Are there statistical tools that can guide this craft?
-This paper develops a new way to diagnose Bayesian models.
+In this paper, we develop the \gls{PoPC}, a new method of model criticism.

-One tool that aims to provide flexible model diagnostics is the \gls{PPC}, the result of a line of thinking that sought to adapt classical goodness-of-fit tests to Bayesian statistics \citep{Guttman:1967,Rubin:1984}.
-A \gls{PPC} formalizes the following check: ``If my model is good (in a relevant way) then its posterior predictive distribution will generate data that looks like my observations (in that same way).''
-The main idea is to locate the observed data in a predictive distribution of data sets; observed data that is unlikely under the posterior predictive distribution indicates model misfit.
+One of the key tools for Bayesian model criticism is the \gls{PPC}~\citep{Guttman:1967,Rubin:1984}.
+In a \gls{PPC}, we locate the observed data within the posterior predictive distribution, a reference distribution that is determined by the model under consideration.
+The spirit of a \gls{PPC} is to formalize the following heuristic: ``If my model is good, then its posterior predictive distribution will generate data that looks like my observations (filtered through a diagnostic function).''